 The probable performance of the building at large expected earthquakes is identified based on the available information about the building, the architectural and structural information from field visit, and implementation of limited number of destructive and non-destructive field tests.
-And subsequently, conclusion and recommendation is provided.

-The evaluation helps in deciding whether the safety provided by the building is adequate or not.
-And decision is taken whether the building needs to be repaired, retrofitted or demolished based on the importance, target life, extend of deficiency of the building, the economic viability, the availability of the materials and technical resources, the expected life after retrofit.
+The evaluation helps in deciding whether the safety provided by the building is adequate.
+A decision is taken whether the building needs to be repaired, retrofitted or demolished based on the importance, target life, extent of deficiency of the building, the economic viability, the availability of the materials and technical resources and the expected life after retrofit.
 The stakeholders such as house owners, design engineers, occupants, municipality etc. are responsible in making the decision.
 The action can be either of the following.

 - a) The safety of the building is adequate.
 The building needs some repair and regular maintenance, ensuring adequate performance during a future earthquake. - b) The safety of the building is inadequate and hence, retrofit is necessary.
-The proposed retrofit scheme should be technically feasible and economically viable (Usually retrofitting is considered suitable if the cost of retrofitting is within 30% of the cost of new construction).
-The required retrofit is to be implemented. - c) The safety of the building is inadequate and the building is in imminent danger of collapse in the event of an earthquake.
+The proposed retrofit scheme should be technically feasible and economically viable (Usually retrofitting is considered suitable if the cost of retrofitting is within 30% of the cost of new construction). - c) The safety of the building is inadequate and the building is in imminent danger of collapse in the event of an earthquake.
 The retrofit scheme is not economically viable or feasible.
-It is recommended demolition and reconstruction than retrofitting for better seismic performance unless the building has historical importance and is of traditional nature.
+Unless the building has historical importance and is of traditional nature, it is recommended to demolish and reconstruct the building rather than retrofitting for better seismic performance.

-The seismic life safety provided by a building is judged adequate if the requirements are met and many jurisdictions accept this level of performance for their community.
+The seismic life safety provided by a building is judged adequate if the requirements are met and many authorities accept this level of performance for their community.
 Any non-structural elements that pose life threatening risk to the occupants may either be removed or restrained.

-4. Quantitative Assessment
+4. QUANTITATIVE ASSESSMENT